19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [5/87]

-(5) Subject to section 25(3), after the death of a member of the Fund, a person nominated by that member in accordance with section 25(1) shall be entitled to withdraw, from the balance standing to the credit of that member in the Fund after deducting —
+(5) Subject to section 25(3), after the death of a member of the Fund, a person who is nominated by that member, by a memorandum executed in accordance with section 25(1), shall be entitled to withdraw, in the manner provided for in the memorandum, from the balance standing to the credit of that member in the Fund, such portion, as the person has been nominated to receive under the memorandum, of that balance after deducting the following amounts:

 (a) any sum withdrawn, or to be withdrawn, under section 16A;

 (b) any sum credited, or to be credited, to the account of another person under section 19(2) or 19A(2); and

-(c) any sum transferred or paid, or to be transferred or paid, to another person under section 27B,
+(c) any sum transferred or paid, or to be transferred or paid, to another person under section 27B.

-such portion of that balance as is set out in the memorandum executed in accordance with section 25(1).

-[40/2007 wef 01/10/2007]

-[18/2009 wef 20/08/2009]
+[22/2010 wef 01/01/2011]

 (6) Subject to subsections (6A), (8) and (8A), a member of the Fund who is entitled under subsection (2)(a), (3) or (4) to withdraw the sum standing to his credit in the Fund shall, at the time of withdrawal and in accordance with any regulations made under this Act —